12 Jun 2021 to 13 Jun 2021 Once Only Event

-In 1852, the emigrant ship Ticonderoga struggled into Port Melbourne after a nightmare voyage from England in which nearly 200 of her passengers had died of typhus.
-Her saga of tragedy, loss and heroism gripped the people of our young nation like nothing before.
+In 1852 the Ticonderoga was a handsome clipper ship with a nightmare hidden in its holds.
+She limped into Port Melbourne after a nightmare voyage from England in which nearly 200 of her passengers had died of Typhus.

 A story almost lost, this is a true moment of Australian maritime folklore.
 Journey through hopes of a new world, then almost smell the rotting stench of them slipping away.
 All the time travel the themes of family, of grit and of courage – and love.

 A young surgeon is thrust into the role of saving those left – and he did with a dedicated assistant at his side.
 This man was Michael Veitch’s great-great Grandfather and his assistant, Annie Morrison his great-great Grandmother.
 For Michael, this is a very personal story.